ELC-Programmer/My-Friend-Morgan-DevDocs/docs/for-developers/server/file-structure.md

   - The first column is the survey question that corresponds to the insert
   - The second column is the lifetime insert
   - The third column is the past year insert
-  - Since it's a tsv file, it can be imported, editted, and exported through google sheets
+  - Since it's a tsv file, it can be imported, edited, and exported through google sheets
 - behaviors.tsv
   - The behaviors that will be used in the group breakdown page
+  - Since it's a tsv file, it can be imported, edited, and exported through google sheets

 ## routes/
 API routes